 By 1840, Jefferson City had grown to over 1,000 residents.
 James Crump had constructed his building by the river just one year earlier.
 This impressive stone structure was the first that many saw when stepping off the boats in Jefferson City.
 Local industries were booming, as an influx of German immigrants flooded the nearby farmlands.
 These new citizens would push the development of distilleries, tanneries and flour mills.
 When a ship loaded with cholera infected Mormons arrived in 1849, it would have a paralyzing affect on local business that would last for a couple of years.

 It took until 1855 for the Pacific Railroad to connect Jefferson City to St. Louis.
 The inaugural trip would once again bring disaster to Jefferson City.
 The locals had gathered on a pier, to await the arrival of dignitaries.
 When the structure collapsed onto a bridge spanning the Gasconade River, 28 people were killed and as many more injured.
-Eventually, regular railroad service would be established by 1856.
+Eventually, a regular railroad service would be established by 1856.
 The storied history of the capital city was proving to be filled with many epic moments.

 A Country at War

 Civil War struck deeply in the center of the country.
-Missouri was struggling to determine their stance on slavery, even though the legislature had voted to remain in the Union.
+Missouri was struggling to determine its stance on slavery, even though the legislature had voted to remain in the Union.
 When a request for Union troops was issued, the governor instead rallied 50,000 troops to join Confederate forces.
-Union troops took control of the capital city, and resisted any attempts of Confederate control.
+Union troops took control of the capital city and resisted any attempts of Confederate control.
 The closest fighting involved exchanged cannon fire with troops being led by former Missouri Governor Sterling Price.
-The effects of the Civil War in Missouri, would leave a feeling of resentment on both sides.
+The effects of the Civil War in Missouri would leave a feeling of resentment on both sides.
 (More Missouri Civil War history can be found here.)

 In Jefferson City, the stone structure that Charles Crump had constructed was being used as a hotel.
 A business associate, who had leased the upper floors, received plenty of business from travelers along the river.
-This lodging option started as the Missouri Hotel, but would see a name change to the Union Hotel, in reference to the owners Civil War sentiments.
+This lodging option started as the Missouri Hotel but would see a name change to the Union Hotel, in reference to the owners Civil War sentiments.

 Bringing Peace Back to Capital City

 It took until 1875 for the legislature to revise the Missouri constitution.
 Once this was completed, it allowed the citizens to move past the economically stifling war.
 New industries would blossom, including shoe manufacturing and printing.
-The influx of settlers passing into the west would provide much needed revenue for local businesses.
+The influx of settlers passing into the west would provide much-needed revenue for local businesses.
 The heyday of river travel was coming to an end, as more people began traveling by rail.
-The Lohman building closed up shop to retail customers, and was turned into a warehouse.
+The Lohman building closed up shop to retail customers and was turned into a warehouse.

 Just as things seemed to be returning to a state of normalcy, the idea of moving the state capital once again rose its ugly head.
-In 1896, the city of Sedalia attempted to win this favor, but was voted down by the citizens of Missouri.
+In 1896, the city of Sedalia attempted to win this favor but was voted down by the citizens of Missouri.
 After the turn of the century, the business of state government became the dominating tone of Jefferson City.
 The storied history of Jefferson Landing would see the Lohman warehouse converted into the Tweedie Shoe Company.